GLOBAL MARKETS-Countdown to first Fed hike in a year under way, but focus shifting to 2017

 "Last year the Fed guided the markets to expect at least four rate rises this year, guidance that proved to be woefully wide of the mark, and it is likely that they won't want to make the same mistake again," said Michael Hewson, chief market analyst at CMC Markets.

-"That suggests that Fed chief Janet Yellen can expect some serious cross-examination of how the FOMC (Federal Open Market Committee) view not only the economy, but also President elect Donald Trump's plans for it."
+"That suggests that Fed chief Janet Yellen can expect some serious cross-examination of how the FOMC view not only the economy, but also President elect Donald Trump's plans for it."

-For others, the challenge for Yellen is how to signal further rate increases without triggering strong gains in the dollar that could undermine growth.
+For others, Yellen's challenge is how to signal further rate increases without triggering strong gains in the dollar that could undermine growth.

-The dollar index, which measures against a basket of six major currencies, hit 14-year peaks last month on expectations for higher inflation and interest rates.
+The dollar index, which measures the greenback against a basket of six major currencies, hit 14-year peaks last month on expectations for higher inflation and interest rates.

 "Janet Yellen is in a corner for the December meeting," said Nicolas Forest, global head of fixed income at Candriam Investors Group.
 "She has to hike interest rates but the dollar is strong, so she has to decide between a dovish and a hawkish hike."